 Provides students in-depth understanding of the important health care information technology (HIT) topics such as inter-operable electronic health records, health information exchanges, data standards, public health informatics, disease classification coding, and emerging trends in health information technology.
 Students will also learn to apply modeling techniques, HIT methodologies for building intuitive and user-friendly health information systems.
 Prerequisite: AIT 610.

 Overview of the data analysis methods used in health care.
 The course emphasizes experiential and applied learning.
 Using an open source statistical computing language, students will gain an understanding of the statistical analysis methods used in health care.
 Data visualization is also covered as well as database searching and mining of health care data.
 No background in statistics is required for this course.
 Prerequisite: AIT 610.

 AIT 650 COMPUTER & NETWORK FORENSICS AND INCIDENT RESPONSE (3)

 Traditional computer forensic analysis and network forensics are rapidly converging disciplines.
-And depending on one's objectives, incident response can be an active, real-time forensic analysis.
-At the very least, the process of incident response will have a significant impact on any later forensic analysis, so knowledge of all of these disciplines.
-This course is a core component of an Information Assurance cuirriculum.
+Depending on one's objectives, incident response can be an active, real-time forensic analysis.
+At the very least, the process of incident response will have a significant impact on any later forensic analysis.

 AIT 652 ETHICS, LAW AND POLICY IN CYBERSPACE (3)